JrSKYworkerlucas/CarlProgramming_Algo_Bootcamp/Day8.md

 ## 3.[剑指 Offer 05. 替换空格](https://leetcode.cn/problems/ti-huan-kong-ge-lcof/)
 ### Note
 - The length of the string may change!!
 - When using two pointers, notice that the movement of `new_tail`.
-Move it carefully
+Move it carefully.

 ## 4.[151.
 Reverse Words in a String](https://leetcode.com/problems/reverse-words-in-a-string/)
 ### Note